-Myth #4: You must follow the ‘Virality formula’
+Myth #4: You must follow the ‘virality formula’

 This one refers to a variety of tips and tricks often mentioned when talking about virality.
 These include: ‘organize contests or giveaways’, ‘offer unique value with your campaign’, ‘make sure the production level is super high’ etc.

-To be clear, I’m not saying any of these and similar tips don’t work.
+To be clear, I’m not saying any of these, and similar tips don’t work.
 They all have merit.
-What I am pointing out though, is the fact that the concept of virality has evolved so much over the years, it has a tendency of becoming a parody of itself.
+What I am pointing out, though, is the fact that the concept of virality has evolved so much over the years, it has a tendency of becoming a parody of itself.
 In other words, whatever formula for going viral might have existed in the past, doing the exact opposite could work just as well nowadays.

 Cards Against Humanity is a notoriously popular card game.
 Every Black Friday, rather than offering special deals for their customers just like everyone else, they do the opposite.
 Two years ago, they actually increased the price of their game on Black Friday for 5$.
 The people loved the paradox.
 Last year, for just 6$ a piece, everyone could order their very own…bag of poop.
 Literally.
 They ended up shipping over 30000 bags of actual poop.
 Finally, this year they offered ‘the ultimate Black Friday experience’ – the ability to buy nothing, for 5$.
 It wasn’t a donation, mind you- the company made it clear that they’ll be spending the money however they please.
 They ended up making over 70000$.

-Of course it’s a good idea for your ad to be well produced.
+Of course, it’s a good idea for your ad to be well produced.
 However, the Web has become so saturated with quality content, intentionally making something look worse is becoming a legitimate anti-strategy.
 For proof, look no further than this cheesy transmission commercial.
-The ad went viral in a matter of days, and most people didn’t even realize it was created by longtime Youtube celebrities, Rhett & Link.
+The ad went viral in a matter of days, and most people didn’t even realise it was created by longtime Youtube celebrities, Rhett & Link.
 The ad was real, but the idea was to spoof the typical quality of local commercials.
 And it worked like a charm.